 No. Dialysis does some of the work of healthy kidneys, but it does not cure your kidney disease.
 You will need to have dialysis treatments for life unless you are able to get a kidney transplant.

 You may have some discomfort when the needles are put into your fistula or graft, but most patients have no other problems.
 The dialysis treatment itself is painless.
 However, some patients may have a drop in their blood pressure.
 If this happens, you may feel sick to your stomach, vomit, have a headache or cramps.
 These reactions are temporary and are usually associated with too much salt and fluid in your diet.

 Hemodialysis (renal dialysis) and peritoneal dialysis have been done since the mid- 1940's.
 Dialysis, as a regular treatment, was begun in 1960 and is now a standard treatment all around the world.
 CAPD began in 1976.
 Thousands of patients have been helped by these treatments.

 We do not yet know how long patients on dialysis will live.
 We think that some dialysis patients may live as long as people without kidney failure.

 Yes.
 Dialysis costs a lot of money.
 However, the federal government pays 80 percent of all dialysis costs for most patients.
 Private health insurance or state medical aid may also help with the costs.

 Do dialysis patients feel normal?

 Many patients live normal lives except for the time needed for treatments.
-Dialysis usually makes you feel better because it helps many of the problems caused by kidney failure.
+Dialysis usually keeps you feeling well because it helps correct many of the problems caused by kidney failure.
 You and your family will need time to get used to dialysis.

 Do dialysis patients have to control their diets?